 ‘Design is not just what it looks and feels like.
 Design is how it works.’- Steve Jobs.
 Well, that’s true.
 There is much more to it than features and frills.
 Design as a discipline comes with a purpose, yes, to search for answers to questions, to find solutions to existing problems or you can say, to sort issues people are facing.
 Indeed, it is not just a glam game rather a practical plan to get things going.
-Design, if good at identifying problems in design, already becomes a winner in the eyes of people.
-The users are much open to accepting it and as such don’t doubt its viability in meeting their goals.
+Design, if good at identifying problems in the design, already becomes a winner in the eyes of people.
+The users are much open to accept it and as such don’t doubt its viability in meeting their goals.

-Now, talking about problem-solving, the major challenge that arises is of the ratio of problems to the designers at task.
+Now, talking about problem-solving, the major challenge that arises is the ratio of problems to the designers at the task.
 There are so many problems ready at each stage but the designers to solve them are few.
-In such scenario, how can you prioritize over problems?
+In such a scenario, how can you prioritize over problems?
 Are you actually targeting the pain point of the users by way of that particular problem?
 How can you judge that the selected problems are worth the time and effort?
 Tough to decide, isn’t it?
 Here is what you can do-